RadhiFadlillah/go-regex-benchmark/README.md

 As reminder, as mentioned above this benchmark might not be the best representative text for real world.
 So make sure to check my [other benchmark][benchmark-web] that uses around 1000 web pages for its input.

 Another note, re2go as a compiler has its own way to handle regular expressions.
 Thanks to this, in this benchmark its result for email and URI is a bit "unfair" compared to the other packages.
-This is because for those cases re2go need to use two patterns to handle one regex to achieve a good performance.
+This is because for those cases re2go templates in this benchmark is optimized with multiple rules to handle regex with quantifier groups.
 For more details, please check out [this issue][re2go-issue] where I discuss re2go performance with its maintainer.

 With that out of the way, here is the benchmark result.
 The benchmark was run on my Linux PC with Intel i7-8550U and RAM 16 GB.